 Anyone over 18 can join to enjoy the benefits of full membership to KHRC.

-Membership (first time joiners and renewals) for 2020-21 costs £30.
+Membership (first time joiners and renewals) for 2023-24 costs £31.
 Membership runs from April to March.
 You can join at any time but whenever you join, your membership will need renewing at the end of March.
-If cost is significant barrier to your participation then we also the option to run for free, please read our FAQs on this below.
+If cost is significant barrier to your participation then we also have the option to pay in instalments, please read our FAQs on this below.

 Membership is subject to approval by the committee.

-KHRC has paid membership and the option to run for free.
+KHRC has paid membership and the option to run for free as a trial runner for 21 days before making a decision to join.
 We strongly believe in removing barriers to participating in running where possible.
 One of those barriers is cost.
-If you can’t afford membership you can run with us for free.
-This doesn’t mean that we aren’t a ‘real’ running club.
-We are- with the associated costs, insurance, legal obligations AND with a pledge to remove barriers to participation.
-This Q&A explains where your money goes.
+If you can’t afford membership in one amount, you can pay in instalments.
+This FAQ explains where your money goes.

-I can’t afford to pay membership.
+I can’t afford to pay membership in one go.
 Do I have to say why?
 Do I have to pay to run with you?

-I’m on the To 5k and Beyond programme- 13 weeks- do I have to pay membership first?
+I’m on the To 5k and Beyond programme for beginners – 13 weeks – do I have to pay membership first?
 Or after a few weeks?

 When should I pay?